Spark Structured Streaming¶

 - Select Spark Command from the Command Type drop-down list.

-- Select the required Spark language from the drop-down list.
-By default, Scala is selected.
+- Select the Spark language from the drop-down list.
+Scala is the default.

 - Select Query Statement or Query Path.

 - Compose the code and click Run to execute.

 For more information on composing a Spark command, see Composing Spark Commands in Different Languages in the QDS UI.

 You can monitor the health of the jobs or pipeline for long running ETL tasks to understand the following information:

 - Input and output throughput of the Spark cluster to prevent overflow of incoming data.